MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/data-entities/recurring-integrations.md

 The **File uploaded successfully** column contains a check mark if the file or the package was uploaded successfully.
 If the file wasn't uploaded because of an error, or because there were no records, the column will be blank.

 ### Http vs Https
 The dequeue API returns HTTP instead of HTTPS.
-This behavior can be seen in Finance and Operations environments that use a load balancer, such as production environments.
+This behavior can be seen in application environments that use a load balancer, such as production environments.
 (You cannot see the behavior in one box environments).
-We recommend that you change the URI scheme to HTTPS in the middleware application that is trying to dequeue from Finance and Operations.
+We recommend that you change the URI scheme to HTTPS in the middleware application that is trying to dequeue from the application.

 ![Batch job status](./media/show-batch-status.png)